bastienEichenberger/extendscript-library/README.md

 ##Generate the documentation
-Use jsdoc-toolkit to generate the documentation
+Use jsdoc3 to generate the documentation
-Open the file nodes/modules/jsdoc/conf.json.EXAMPLE Edit the source include pattern to jsx

 ```
 cd your_extendscript-library.org_directory